superadministration/super/docs/faq.md

     end

     def scope(action:)
-      # Example: admins can read and write; customer support can only read
+      # Example: admins can read and write; others can only read
       if @current_user.admin?
         return model.all
       end